 FINE DINING: The Carnegie House, a few miles west, is a lodge but offers meals in a nice setting.
 The Atherton Hotel boasts the Tarragon Restaurant and a varied menu.
 The Tavern Restaurant is a long standing tradition and is very popular.
 Mario and Luigi's offers up the finest in Italian...they have an extensive menu.
 Spat's Cafe and Speakeasy offers Cajun Food on their varied menu.
 Zola's Bistro has a varied menu and popular.

 CASUAL DINING: The Diner is just that but they offer the Grilled Sticky.
 Sounds interesting.
 The Diner is also a popular breakfast place.
 If you want something different try Korean at the Korean Kimchi Restaurant.
 Herwig's Austrian Bistro has fine food in a casual,cozy setting.
 Try Penn State Sub Shop#1 for great subs, cheese steaks and wraps.
 If you want steak, seafood and don't want to spend a fortune then Hoss's Steak and Sea House is for you.
 It offers alot of food for the money.
 Try Kelly's Steak and Seafood...it offers a nice menu at reasonable prices but is more upscale than Hoss's.
 Barbecue is hard to find in State College but west of town (about 10 miles) is Clem's Wood Fired BBQ.
 Clems also sell BBQ on the weekend in State College.
-Fat Jack's also come recommended for BBQ.
 See Bar Blue (nee: Buelah's) below for another BBQ option.
 If you are looking for Mexican Food--State College offers the fast food chain Qdoba Mexican Grill.
 Burritos are their specialty.
+Chipotle is also in State College if you need a burrito fix.
 The Rathskeller offers lunches by day and lots of beer and coeds by night.
 The Saloon is another college bar.
 Okay where do I go on Sunday morning after a hard night of partying?
 The Original Waffle Shop is outstanding.
 Expect a wait on Sunday mornings.

 The Newly Renamed Bar Blue (nee: Beulah's BBQ:

 Sports Bar Alert Bar Blue serves Kansas City Style BBQ and offers lots of HDTVs to watch your sporting events.
 It was formerly known as Buelah's.
 The Arena offers lots of TVs and is a full fledged sports bar--they should be able to find your game.
 Bill Pickle's Tap Room is Bar/Restaurant that also has TV's.
-Champs Sports Grill has reviews all over the place.
+Champs Sports Grill is another larger sports bar.
 It might be worth a look.
-One regional chain also has a sports bar in State College.
+One national chain also has a sports bar in State College.
 Damon's offers their famous ribs as well as a full setup of TVs.